 When the sun is hot and the city is simmering there is nothing that beats a visit to the water, particularly the Bassin de la Villette, the largest artificial lake in Paris.
-However in a city of over two million people you will quickly find that a picnic in the Buttes Chaumont is a popular idea, and that space to lay your blanket down might be become rather limited.
+However, in a city of over two million people, you will quickly find that a picnic in the Buttes Chaumont is a popular idea.
 Why not opt for one of the more unusual things to do in Paris; pack a lunch of cheese and wine and break away from the crowded banks to enjoy a decadent day on a private sailboat – piloted by you, no license required – across the lake and adjoining waterways.
-Explore the 40 km up the Canal Saint Martin and Canal de l’Ourcq on electric boats with no noise or other pollution, the luxury of space and a few summery hours in which to enjoy your rose´ and a large canopy to give you shade for that pleasant afternoon snooze.
+Explore the 40 km up the Canal Saint Martin and Canal de l’Ourcq on electric boats in style.
 With rental boats that fit between five to eleven people, this is the perfect summer activity for groups of family or friends and the ideal way to make memories that don’t involve large incumbent crowds of tourists!
 It doesn’t get more Paris off the beaten path than a private boat on the water!

 Experience A Food Market

-Not quite as prolific as cafeś but certainly as engrained in Parisian life are the many farmers markets that supply the Parisian residents with their fresh produce like fruit and vegetables, cheeses and meat, baked goods and other yummy necessities.
+Not quite as prolific as cafeś but certainly as engrained in Parisian life are the many farmers' markets around the city.
 No matter where you choose to call home, there will likely be a market within close walking distance.
 At the Marché d’Aligre you can expect fragrant heaps of berries, melon, wild mushrooms, and bunches of flowers, with excellent cheese, wine and fish shops nearby and the smell of fine bakeries ever drifting on the breeze.
 For organic fare, the original organic market Marché des Batignolles is a must, where the usual fresh market produce can be purchased directly from the makers, among rarer finds like essential oils, fresh raw milk, and vegan croissants.
 If you are staying in the popular suburb of Bastille, the Marché Bastille is the one for you.
 Largest in the city and taking place twice a week you will find all you need in the way of fresh market fare, with the bonus of being nearby several popular attractions.
 In my opinion these markets are some of the best kept secret Paris attractions, hiding in plain site and if they tickle your fancy you can be sure this selection of other secret foodie finds will too!

 Picnic By The Seine Or On The Canal St Martin

 Paris is so beautiful when it comes to the architecture, picturesque water features and pristine gardens, that sometimes all you really need to soak in the city’s charming ambience is to be still and present.
-Maybe the best way to do this is with a quiet picnic, luxuriating on manicured lawns and lazily indulging in a fresh croissants.
-There are so many beautiful – and free – spaces in which to do this, but my personal favourites would have to be near the Invalides for a daytime picnic, or by night on the “Ile Saint Louis” near the Seine where you can watch the sun set behind Notre Dame and feel evening settle over the city, the lights all around twinkling on.
+Maybe the best way to do this is with a quiet picnic, luxuriating on manicured lawns and lazily indulging in fresh croissants.
+There are so many beautiful – and free – spaces in which to do this, but my personal favourites would have to be near the Invalides for a daytime picnic, or by night on the “Ile Saint Louis” near the Seine where you can watch the sunset behind Notre Dame.
 This is one of the many fun things to do in Paris at night and possibly one of the more peaceful options.
 Another favourite spot for a picnic is on the Canal St. Martin at night.
-This alternative Paris neighbourhood (full of Parisian hidden gems) is upbeat and quirky, and lounging about on the lawn here you are likely to encounter a snapshot of authentic city life, with young groups of friends playing instruments, throwing a frisbee or simply enjoying the lively atmosphere.
+This alternative Paris neighbourhood (full of Parisian hidden gems) is upbeat and quirky, and lounging about on the lawn here you are likely to encounter a snapshot of authentic city life.